emmajanedrews/base-template/_posts/2017-09-14-unexpected-costs-that-leave-sellers-surprised.md

 You will be responsible for all of the title insurance policy, and you may also be asked by the buyer to pay for the home warranty.

-It is possible that there will also be fees associated any inspection repairs if the buyer so requests.
+It is possible that there will also be fees associated with any inspection repairs if the buyer so requests.

-**Then you’ll have to factor in your moving costs**—as well as buying packaging, you may need to place some of your stuff in storage for awhile, rent a truck.
+**Then you’ll have to factor in your moving costs**—along with buying packaging, you may need to place some of your stuff in storage for awhile and rent a truck.
 During the move, consider that you’ll likely have to take time off work, which is a loss of income.

 **The one thing we don’t want you to do is to end up with two mortgages.** It’s very important that we sit down and plan that out accordingly, so you can not only sell your house, but you can buy your house and only have one mortgage at one time.